-Depreciation expense was \$107.4 million, \$113.4 million and \$129.8 million in 2016, 2015 and 2014, respectively.
+Depreciation expense was \$106.8 million, \$107.4 million and \$113.4 million in 2017, 2016 and 2015, respectively.
 Expenditures for repairs and maintenance are charged to expense as incurred.
 When properties are retired or otherwise disposed of, the cost and accumulated depreciation are eliminated from the asset and related allowance accounts.
 Gains or losses are credited or charged to income as incurred.

 The Company capitalizes interest on long-term fixed asset projects using a rate that approximates the weighted average cost of borrowing.
-For the years ended October 31, 2016, 2015, and 2014, the Company capitalized interest costs of \$2.6 million, \$1.5 million, and \$1.4 million, respectively.
+For the years ended October 31, 2017, 2016, and 2015, the Company capitalized interest costs of \$3.5 million, \$2.6 million, and \$1.5 million, respectively.

 The Company tests for impairment of properties, plants and equipment if certain indicators are present to suggest that impairment may exist.
 Long-lived assets are grouped together at the lowest level, generally at the plant level, for which identifiable cash flows are largely independent of cash flows of other groups of long-lived assets.
 As events warrant, we evaluate the recoverability of long-lived assets, other than goodwill and indefinite-lived intangible assets, by assessing whether the carrying value can be recovered over their remaining useful lives through the expected future undiscounted operating cash flows of the underlying business.
-Impairment indicators include, but are not limited to, a significant decrease in the market price of a long-lived asset; a significant adverse change in the manner in which the asset is being used or in its physical condition; a significant adverse change in legal factors or the business climate that could affect the value of a long-lived asset; current period operating or cash flow losses combined with a history of operating or cash flow losses associated with the use of the asset; or a current expectation that it is more likely than not that a long-lived asset will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
+Impairment indicators include, but are not limited to, a significant decrease in the market price of a long-lived asset; a significant adverse change in the manner in which the asset is being used or in its physical condition; a significant adverse change in legal factors or the business climate that could affect the value of a long-lived asset; an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of a long-lived asset; current period operating or cash flow losses combined with a history of operating or cash flow losses associated with the use of the asset; or a current expectation that it is more likely than not that a long-lived asset will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
 Future decisions to change our manufacturing processes, exit certain businesses, reduce excess capacity, temporarily idle facilities and close facilities could also result in material impairment charges.
 Any impairment loss that may be required is determined by comparing the carrying value of the assets to their estimated fair value.

-As of October 31, 2016, the Company's timber properties consisted of approximately 244,548 acres, all of which were located in the southeastern United States.
+As of October 31, 2017, the Company's timber properties consisted of approximately 245,000 acres, all of which were located in the southeastern United States.
 The Company's land costs are maintained by tract.
 Upon acquisition of a new timberland tract, the Company records separate amounts for land, merchantable timber and pre-merchantable timber allocated as a percentage of the values being purchased.
 The Company begins recording pre-merchantable timber costs at the time the site is prepared for planting.
 Costs capitalized during the establishment period include site preparation by aerial spray, costs of seedlings, including refrigeration rental and trucking, planting costs, herbaceous weed control, woody release, and labor and machinery use.
 The Company does not capitalize interest costs in the process.
 Property taxes are expensed as incurred.
 New road construction costs are capitalized as land improvements and depreciated over 20 years.
 Road repairs and maintenance costs are expensed as incurred.
 Costs after establishment of the seedlings, including management costs, pre-commercial thinning costs and fertilization costs, are expensed as incurred.
 Once the timber becomes merchantable, the cost is transferred from the pre-merchantable timber category to the merchantable timber category in the depletion block.